 Sometimes, the software doesn’t suit the complexities of the processes you have in place already.
 Or it may not align with the technology already in use by your team.
 Therefore, allowing the time and resources necessary to train your team on any new technology properly is vital to implementing it successfully.

 4. Where does adopting new inventory management software play into your big picture?
 Is that software oriented toward a solution?

-It’s amazing how often the long-term goals aren’t even considered before rushing into making a major purchase of the latest and greatest gadgets and gizmos.
-Have you actually taken steps to define your goals?
+It’s amazing how often the long-term goals of the organizzation aren’t considered before rushing into making a major purchase of the latest and greatest gadgets and gizmos.
+Have you taken steps to define your goals?
 If not, it’s time to rewind and start from there.

 While it may be time to explore your more robust technology options, the solution to more effective inventory control may come down to your frontline leadership and your company culture.

 POWERS management consulting’s unique Culture Performance Management™ methodology connects the dots between optimized company culture and your desired operational performance outcomes.

 POWERS has helped global leaders across many industries operationalize their culture for rapid and sustained performance improvement, increased competitive advantage, greater value, and a stronger bottom line.